 Nik Collection 6: Color Efex

-Those that have used Color Efex in older versions will notice that the interface has been re-designed in Nik Collection 6.
-It took me some clicking around but I find it easier to use than previous versions.
-The overall feel is a lot better which makes the experience smoother.
+Those who have used Color Efex in older versions will notice that the interface was redesigned in Nik Collection 6.
+It took me some clicking around, but I find it easier to use than previous versions.
+The overall feel is a lot better, which makes the experience smoother.

-Besides the interface upgrade, version 6 also comes with an improved U Point technology that makes it possible to base Control Points on the brightness and color of surrounding pixels (Control Points are what’s used to create masks in the Nik Collection)
+Version 7 came with an improved U Point local adjustments that makes it possible to create Luminosity Masks, Color Range Masks, and Polyganol Masks.
+Standard Control Points can also be shaped into any elliptical form (Control Points are what’s used to create masks in the Nik Collection)

-Color Efex Pro is itself a reason enough to get the Nik Collection.
-This is a trusted tool in many photographers’ processing workflows and I don’t see that changing anytime soon.
+Color Efex is reason enough to get the Nik Collection.
+This is a trusted tool in many photographers’ processing workflows, and I don’t see that changing anytime soon.

-It’s easy to look at Dfine as the simplest of the eight plugins as it only serves one single purpose but the underlying technology is far from simple.
-This tool is designed to remove digital noise (color and contrast noise) and it does so very well.
+It’s easy to think of Dfine as the simplest of the eight plugins, as it serves only one purpose, but the underlying technology is far from simple.
+This tool is designed to remove digital noise (color and contrast noise), and it does so very well.

-Noise reduction is often a scary topic as there are a lot of confusing terminologies but Dfine is as straightforward as it gets.
-They have removed all the clutter and made what by many is referred to as the best noise reduction software out there.
+Noise reduction is often a scary topic, as there are many confusing terminologies, but Dfine is as straightforward as it gets.
+They have removed all the clutter and made what many consider the best noise reduction software out there.

 Nik 6 Dfine